stargazer5585/VirtualDiscovery/pages/about.md

 {% include feature/jumbotron.html objectid="1986.001" %}

-{% include feature/nav-menu.html sections="About the Virtual Digital Gallery;Project Staff;The Collection;Metadata;About This Site" %}
+{% include feature/nav-menu.html sections="About the Virtual Digital Gallery;The Collection;Metadata;Project Staff;Copyright;About This Site" %}

 ## About The Virtual Digital Gallery